 This scene not only made me chuckle, as I sat in a pigeon pose with one knee under my chest while lying on the ground, obviously fitting right into this circus-scene, but it made me question, what is the right warm-up routine for this marathon?
 From miles of jogging to chicken-skips, we all had a different idea.

-It is important to note that many studies have looked at warm-up components in isolation, but a more useable study would be one that takes into account a more realistic warm-up session, which would include dynamic movements (lunge with a stretch, knee-to-chest while walking forward, etc) followed by static stretching.
+It is important to note that many studies have looked at warm-up components in isolation, but a more useable study would be one that takes into account a more realistic warm-up session, which would include dynamic movements (like lunge with a stretch, knee-to-chest while walking forward, etc.) followed by static stretching.

 - Keep the goal of the warm-up clear; it is to help you improve performance and reduce the risk of injury during performance.
 It is not the time to develop flexibility.
-Learning from the Ohio study, perform two sets of 15 seconds stretch / 15 seconds relax per muscle group, no more.
+Learning from the Ohio study, perform two sets of 15-second stretches/15 seconds of relax per muscle group and no more.

 - If you are performing a maximal strength or power activity, don’t let stretching be the last activity you do during warm up.
 Your muscles need to be activated for performance, so either skip static stretching all together or do it before dynamic running movements in the warm-up so your body is primed for power.

 - Static stretching is not evil personified, but timing is key.
-Save static stretching for post-activity or while at home watching TV; keep it separated from your pre-performance routine.
+Save static stretching for post-activity or while at home watching TV, and keep it separated from your pre-performance routine.

-- Finally, this article is not your warm up Bible.
+- Finally, this article is not your warm-up Bible.
 Before the event, a healthy, performance-oriented mindset is the most important part of an athlete’s preparation.
-If that means completing a long-held warm-up routine that includes static stretching, so be it if it helps the athlete to visualize their success, and be calm and focused.
+If that means completing a long-held warm-up routine that includes static stretching, so be it if it helps you visualize your success, and stay calm and focused.

 In conclusion, think of the warm-up as a gray area, not black and white.
 There isn’t a right or wrong way to warm up, as the research is simply too varied and contradictory to completely rule out static stretching or dynamic stretching all together.
-What is widely agreed-upon, and obvious, is that the athlete needs to be prepared for the event.
-Every athlete is different, and with experience comes a certain “right” way for the athlete to be prepared for their specific event.
-Encourage your athletes to find that “right” way for themselves as they mature with each competition, while offering warm-up options that are specific to the event.
-With a 5k or 10k race, for example, I encourage my athletes to arrive early, jog for 10-20 minutes, follow jogging with strides, a few dynamic stretching movements, then a few more strides before the gun goes off.
-I am purposely prescribing ranges of activities rather than specifics for their warm-up.
+What is widely agreed-upon, and obvious, is that you need to be prepared for your event.
+Every athlete is different, and with experience comes a certain “right” way for you to be prepared for your specific event.
+I purposely prescribe ranges of activities rather than specifics for my athletes’ warm-up.

 Thus, perhaps neither my pigeon-stretch, the man’s yoga performance, nor the high-schoolers’ absurd-looking skips were completely right or completely wrong.
 We were each doing what prepared our own self for that morning’s marathon.